-Why AI Still Needs a Human (Like Me)
+Why AI Still Needs a Human Virtual Assistant (Like Me)

 Six months ago, I wrote a post asking: Will AI replace Virtual Assistants?
 (Spoiler: no, but it will make us better.)